-The School entered into a food service agreement with the School Board of Osceola County ("Sponsor") to provide a lunch program for its students.
-Revenues and certain expenses related to this program are reflected in the Sponsor's books and not in the School's financial statements.
+The School entered into a food services agreement with the School District of Osceola County ("Sponsor") to provide a lunch program for its students.
+Revenues and expenses related to this program are recorded in the Sponsor's books and not reflected in the School's financial statements.